arschles/www/content/blog/mac-dev-setup.md

 That got me thinking: I've used a Mac for almost 20 years as my main development machine.
 What do I do to set up and maintain _my_ machines?

-Turns out I don't really know.
-I should figure that out, and that's what we're gonna do right here.
-Strap in for the ride!

 ## Command Line Tools

 Like any good developer, I've tried a bunch to automate myself out of work, so a while back I tapped [yadm](https://yadm.io/) to install many of my tools and store, version, apply, and upgrade various configurations for them.
 I store all that stuff in [github.com/arschles/dotfiles](https://github.com/arschles/dotfiles), so let's start there!